openapi-ts/openapi-typescript/docs/cli.md

       output: ./openapi/openapi.ts
 ```

-Whenver you have a `redocly.yaml` file in your project with `apis`, you can omit the input/output parameters in the CLI:
+Whenever you have a `redocly.yaml` file in your project with `apis`, you can omit the input/output parameters in the CLI:

 ```bash
 npx openapi-typescript